collective-soundworks/soundworks/README.md

 ![soundworks-create](./misc/assets/soundworks-create-min.gif)

-See [https://soundworks.dev/tutorials/getting-started.html](https://soundworks.dev/tutorials/getting-started.html) for more informations on the wizard and how to start using **soundworks**.
+See [https://soundworks.dev/tutorials/getting-started.html](https://soundworks.dev/tutorials/getting-started.html) for more information on the wizard and how to start using **soundworks**.

 ## Misc